 Adding a small amount of vitamin E oil to this recipe can help extend the life of your carrier oils, preventing them from oxidizing or going rancid.

-However, Vitamin E is not a preservative despite some claims.
+However, despite some claims, vitamin E is not a preservative.
 But since this cuticle oil recipe doesn’t contain water, you will not need to add a preservative.

 How to make cuticle oil

-- Before making your cuticle oil, clean a glass rollerball bottle or nail polish bottle and allow it to dry.
+- Clean your bottle.
+Before making your cuticle oil, clean a glass rollerball bottle or nail polish bottle and allow it to dry.

-- Using a small funnel, carefully pour your plant oils and vitamin E into your desired container.
+- Add your carrier oils.
+Using a small funnel, carefully pour your plant oils and vitamin E into your desired container.

-- Replace the rollerball and lid of your container and shake to combine.
+- Package your cuticle oil.
+Replace the rollerball and lid of your container and shake to combine.

 Start with clean, dry nails.
 Roll the oil onto your nails and cuticles and then massage the oil onto the surrounding skin thoroughly.

-You can also pair your cuticle oil with a rich hand cream and a pair of moisturizing gloves to give your hands and nails a deep overnight treatment.
+As well, you can pair your cuticle oil with a rich hand cream and a pair of moisturizing gloves to give your hands and nails a deep overnight treatment.